Finding, creating, sharing, and using your research knowledge

 - Sharing research findings and knowledge is the right thing to do!

-To help researchers make the most of their research, translate it into practice, policy, guidance, and education, we have created a short video and these guides and resources:
+To help researchers to make the most of their research, translate it into practice, policy, guidance, and education, we have created resources and guides.

-- Knowledge translation frameworks, what are they, how and when to use them?
+- Guide no 3: Knowledge translation frameworks, what are they, how and when to use them [PDF/409 KB]